Allahumma Inni As aluka ilman Nafia is a important Dua. In this dua, such knowledge is sought which is beneficial. Knowledge is part of human nature.

 - Hazrat Yahya ibn Abi Katheer states: Knowledge is not obtained by seeking comfort.

-- Imam Amir ibn Sharaheel Shaabi used to say: We saw people who taught only the wise worshipers whereas today people have become such that they have started giving knowledge to the foolish and non-worshipers.
+- Imam Amir ibn Sharaheel Shaabi used to say: We saw people who taught only the wise worshipers, whereas today, people have become such that they have started giving knowledge to the foolish and non-worshipers.

 - Imam al-Shafi’i states: It is incumbent upon the one who acquires knowledge to work hard to increase his knowledge, and to endure every obstacle that comes his way, and to acquire knowledge, the intention of the Almighty.
 Keep it pure.
 And to seek help in this work, turn to the Almighty.